eturino/key_set.py/README.md

 ### `includes(element)`

-Returns a new KeySet with the intersection (A ∩ B) of both Sets.
+Returns True if the set that this KeySet represents contains the given element.